 One of the most common questions we get asked by both surgical and non-surgical patients at the DISC Spine Institute is, “When can I start working out again?”
 Back pain can be disruptive in so many ways, and losing the ability to go to the gym, go for a run, lift weights, do CrossFit, or take part in whatever your fitness regimen may be, can be particularly disconcerting.
 There are many ways you can stay active despite your back pain, depending on your condition.
-Remember to clear any workouts with your Texas spine doctor or physical therapist first to make sure you don’t do further damage.
+Remember to clear any upper or lower back workouts with your Texas spine doctor or physical therapist first to make sure you don’t do further damage.

 Take a walk